 Race Point Beach is part of the Cape Cod National Seashore.
 Make a stop at the Province Lands Visitor's Center (on Race Point Road before the beach) and find out about the area and also the many summer activities offered by the Seashore.
-Seasonal Oversand vehicle permits can be purchased at Race Point Beach from April 10-November 15 for $60.
+Seasonal Oversand vehicle permits can be purchased at Race Point Beach.
 There are various restrictions and all vehicles must be inspected before the permit is granted.
 SUVs with these permits can drive from Race Point all the way to High Head Beach in Truro.

 How to get there: Race Point Road off Route 6 in Provincetown